-Looking for an up-to-date and fully comprehensive guide to ALL of the vegan options at the 2019 Epcot International Food and Wine Festival at the Walt Disney World Resort in Orlando, Florida?
+Looking for an up-to-date and fully comprehensive guide to ALL of the vegan options at the NEW 2020 Taste of Epcot International Food and Wine Festival at the Walt Disney World Resort in Orlando, Florida?
 Well, you’ve come to the right place!

-Vegan Options at the Epcot International Food and Wine Festival
+Vegan Options at the Taste of Epcot International Food and Wine Festival

-Brand New Vegan “As-Is” Options at the Epcot International Food and Wine Festival
+Brand New Vegan “As-Is” Options at the Taste of Epcot International Food and Wine Festival

 The Spicy Kenyan Vegan Githeri is composed of curry rice pilaf, white beans and pigeon peas and is topped with a kachumbari slaw and micro greens.